bunkerity/bunkerweb/docs/migrating.md

 ## Replaced BLOCK_\*, WHITELIST_\* and BLACKLIST_\* settings

 The blocking mechanisms have been completely redesigned.
 We have detected that a lot of false positives came from the default blacklists hardcoded into bunkerized.
-That's why we now give users the possibility of choosing their own blacklists (and also whitelists).
-For IP address, reverse DNS, user-agent, URI and ASN, see the [Blacklisting and whitelisting](/1.4/security-tuning/#blacklisting-and-whitelisting) section of the [security tuning](/1.4/security-tuning).
+That's why we now give users the possibility of choosing their own blacklists (and also whitelists) for IP address, reverse DNS, user-agent, URI and ASN, see the [Blacklisting and whitelisting](/1.4/security-tuning/#blacklisting-and-whitelisting) section of the [security tuning](/1.4/security-tuning).

 ## Changed WHITELIST_USER_AGENT setting behavior